 MLS Equal Opportunity and Admissions Policy Summary

 Our company is fully committed to the active promotion of equal opportunity in employment and the provision of all its services to customers and others.
-MLS International College will endeavour not to discriminate, directly or indirectly, against students or potential students on the grounds of gender, race, colour, nationality, ethnic or national origin, religious or political beliefs, disability, marital status or family circumstances, sexual orientation, age, ex-offender status, social class.
-Staff and students at all levels should treat one another with respect and courtesy.
-Definitions of direct and indirect discrimination are given in Appendix 1 of our full policy, available on request.
-Relevant legislation is listed in Appendix 2.
+MLS International College will not discriminate, directly or indirectly, against students, potential students, staff, potential staff, visitors or others on the grounds of age; disability; gender reassignment; marriage and civil partnership; pregnancy and maternity; race, religion or belief; or sex or sexual orientation.
+Staff and students should treat one another with respect and courtesy.
+Definitions of direct and indirect discrimination are given in our full policy, available on request.

 MLS reserves the right of admission as a fee charging institution.
 Applicants need to provide evidence of financial ability to settle tuition and other fees as charged.
-In addition minimum entry standards as detailed in the College brochures and other marketing material from time to time are applied.
-The College will aim to use appropriate, non-discriminatory language in all recruitment literature.
-Applicants will be selected on the basis of their existing knowledge and their ability to complete chosen programmes successfully and to contribute to the life of the College.
+In addition minimum entry standards as detailed in the college brochures and other marketing material from time to time are applied.
+MLS will aim to use appropriate, non-discriminatory language in all recruitment literature.
+Applicants will be selected on the basis of their existing knowledge and their ability to complete chosen programmes successfully and to contribute to college life.
 Evidence on which decisions are made may include qualifications, predicted qualifications, academic references, information provided on an application form, outside interests, evidence of recent study, motivation for the programmes or performance in an interview.
-MLS provides admissions to adult students only.
-Typically this is aged 18 years and above.
-We reserve the right to accept students aged 16 and 17, but only where the prevailing care of juniors documentation has been completed and complied with.
+MLS normally provides admissions to adult students but we reserve the right to accept students aged under 18 where the prevailing care of juniors documentation has been completed and complied with.
 Admissions are accepted under our standard terms and conditions.

 MLS Data Protection Policy Summary